JanickiJ/Miner/README.md

 # Miner

-Simple 2d consist of moving miner in dark and full of danger cave.
+Simple 2d game consist of moving miner in dark and full of danger cave.
 Was made with the purpose of broaden knowledge of Java nad JavaFX.

 ## Technologies